esl/jekyll-codesync-global/_speakers/abeba-birhane.md

 ---
-type: ''
-firstname: ABEBA
-lastname: BIRHANE
-position: PHD CANDIDATE IN COGNITIVE SCIENCE AT UNIVERSITY COLLEGE DUBLIN.
-FAN OF ANTI-CARTESIAN RANTS, AI AND COFFEE
-pic_url: "/uploads/74bb6ceb63bd9fc07e02b3c7208fd47fd20ab467.png"
+facebook:
+github:
+google:
+linkedin:
+name: Abeba Birhane
-description: Abeba Birhane is a PhD candidate in Cognitive Science at University College Dublin.
-Her interdisciplinary research, which intersects between embodied cognition, digital technology studies, and critical data science, explores the dynamic and reciprocal relationships between individuals, society and digital technologies.
+position: PhD candidate in Cognitive Science at University College Dublin.
+Fan of anti-Cartesian rants, AI and coffee
-  She is a contributor to Aeon Magazine and blogs regularly about cognition, AI, ethics and data science.
+pic_url: uploads/abeba-birhane.png
+slug: abeba-birhane
 twitter: Abebab
-github: ''
+youtube:
 ---
+<p>Abeba Birhane is a PhD candidate in Cognitive Science at University College Dublin.
+Her interdisciplinary research, which intersects between embodied cognition, digital technology studies, and critical data science, explores the dynamic and reciprocal relationships between individuals, society and digital technologies.
+She is a contributor to <a href="https://aeon.co/ideas/descartes-was-wrong-a-person-is-a-person-through-other-persons">Aeon Magazine</a> and <a href="https://abebabirhane.wordpress.com/">blogs</a> regularly about cognition, AI, ethics and data science.</p>